 Best Off-Grid Water Filtration: How To Filter Your Water Without The Power Grid

-Nowadays, most people have prepared survival kits inside their homes that they can use during artificial or natural disasters.
+Nowadays, most people have prepared survival kits inside their homes to use during artificial or natural disasters.
 Such kits include food, medicine, clothes, gear, and water.

-In an emergency, the water supply will be the first to deplete, and finding clean drinking water can be challenging.
-Water is the most important supply human beings must-have, and people will die after three days without it.
+The water supply will be the first to deplete in an emergency, and finding clean drinking water can be challenging.
+Water is the most important supply human beings must have, and people will die if they do not have it for three days.

-There are various water sources, and you can find them in lakes, creeks, and streams.
-However, this can be filled with bacteria and other harmful viruses, which can make you sick.
+Various water sources exist, including lakes, creeks, and streams.
+However, these can be filled with bacteria and other harmful viruses, making people sick.

-If gas and electricity are not available, you need to find alternative methods to convert dirty water into a safe drinking liquid.
-Thus, it is essential to learn how to purify your water to survive.
+If gas and electricity are unavailable, you must find alternative methods to convert dirty water into a safe drinking liquid.
+Thus, learning how to purify water is essential for survival.

-This article aims to discuss several methods on how to filter water even without the use of electricity.
-This is helpful during survival situations, especially if you are out in the wild.
+This article discusses several methods for filtering water without electricity.
+This is helpful in survival situations, especially if you are out in the wild.

-Sources of Water that needs to be purified
+Sources of Water that need to be purified

-Due to rapid population growth, water sources nowadays are contaminated with chemicals and other waste materials.
-That’s why you can never be sure if it is safe to drink, even if it looks crystal clear.
+Due to rapid population growth, modern water sources are contaminated with chemicals and other waste materials.
+Even if the water looks crystal clear, drinking it is never safe.

-Here are some water sources that you might find outside your homes that need to be purified.
+Here are some water sources outside your homes that need purifying.

 • Hot tubs